Skin36/APOC-Editor/README.md

-# APOCTOR
+# APOCTOR (APOC-Editor)

-> APOCTOR - its tool for viewing and and edit various metrics in saved games in X-Com Apocalypse.
+> APOCTOR (APOC-Editor) - its tool for viewing and edit various metrics in saved games in X-Com Apocalypse.
 Its created by Skin36 from OpenApoc community.
-With this tool you can check the various mechanics, timings and algorithms of the game ...
+With this tool you can check the various mechanics, timings and algorithms of the game.
+You can help with ...

 [![Openapoc Discord](https://img.shields.io/discord/142798944970211328.svg?label=discord)](https://discord.gg/f8Rayre)
 [![Openapoc OpenApoc_Wiki](https://img.shields.io/badge/OpenApoc-Wiki-blue.svg)](https://www.ufopaedia.org/index.php/OpenApoc)